merwane/oogway/docs/docs/network/README.md

 # Network

 The network method can be used for interacting with Bitcoin APIs to retrieve balances, transactions and unspents.
-It is advisable to retrieve these from your own node, but this isn't supported by oogway yet.
+It is however advisable to retrieve these from your own node, using the [Node](/node) method.

 ## Get balance